Scarlet Finale! (Demo)

 Without relying on her sword anymore and following the previous kick, Wish released a consecutive flurry of punches with the same amount of force behind them.
 Faith knew that if any of those connected, the amount of damage he would take would be far too great.
 He had no choice but to desperately duck and move to the side while trying to dodge the attacks to the best of his ability.
 He knew even running away would be impossible.
 He couldn't strike back, he couldn't escape and simply defending would get him nowhere against this kind of opponent.
 Not only was he cornered, but he was also pushed back more and more as Wish gained on him.

 While both Faith and Wish were known as prodigies that would excel at everything, there was a core difference between them.

 Faith was said to be born a prodigy.
 Excelling at things would come naturally for him.

 Everything was easy.
 He never put real effort.

-By the time Faith tried to start moving forward, he felt like it was too late.
-This person was way too far.
+By the time Faith tried to start moving forward, this person was way too far away.
 He couldn't reach her anymore.

 That was the core difference between Faith and Wish.

 Because of that, he couldn’t keep up with her.